 While the Bog is a high-quality natural area, it continues to feel the threat of aggressive invasive plants.
 One in particular, glossy buckthorn, is a major threat to the integrity of many of the Bog’s communities.
 Unlike Common Buckthorn, which is a problem in upland plant communities, Glossy buckthorn is primarily an aggressive and damaging invader of wetlands like the Bog.
 Glossy Buckthorn is a tall, aggressive, and invasive shrub that has become extremely abundant in many parts and plant communities of the Bog.
 This Eurasian shrub produces bird-dispersed seed in fleshy fruits and was first reported in Wisconsin in 1943.
 Based on maximum stem ages found in studies here, it appears to have arrived in the Cedarburg Bog by about 1955.
 By the 1990s, Glossy buckthorn was most abundant in the southern portions of the Bog.
 Its extreme abundance suggested that it will ultimately have a negative impact on other members of the shrub community, plants that grow under its shade including herbaceous species, and the recruitment of native tree seedlings.

 Since 1991, the Wisconsin DNR, the UW-Milwaukee Field Station, and the Friends of Cedarburg Bog (FOCB) have been working on projects to control and manage both buckthorn species in parts of the Bog.
 Since its founding in 2005, one of the primary stewardship activities of FOCB has been the control of buckthorn in representative examples of all of the Bog’s plant communities.
-Over $300,000 has been raised to cut and kill fruiting-sized buckthorn in 576 acres of the Bog as of 2019.
+Over $312,000 has been raised to cut and kill fruiting-sized buckthorn in 576 acres of the Bog as of 2021.
 The map shows all of the areas where fruiting buckthorn has been removed at least once.
 However, the work in these areas is not done.
 Removal of the fruiting-sized shrubs has prevented new seed from falling, but continued control projects will be required as the seedlings of buckthorn that are present reach mature size and begin producing fruit.
 The Friends of Cedarburg Bog is committed to protecting the important communities of the Bog.
-They will continue their efforts to raise funding and manage the removal of Glossy and Common Buckthorn within the Cedarburg Bog boundaries.
+We will continue our efforts to raise funding and manage the removal of Glossy and Common Buckthorn within the Cedarburg Bog boundaries.

-The Cedarburg Bog neighborhood is exceptional because our roadsides, fields, and wetlands are still free from the big-4.
+The Cedarburg Bog neighborhood is exceptional because our roadsides, fields, and wetlands are still free from the Big-4.
 We have the opportunity to keep these plants (and others) from ever damaging our area.
 Roadsides like ours are becoming increasingly rare.
 It would be a shame if we just let the Big-4 take over the roadways of the Bog Neighborhood, and they surely will if we just sit back and watch!
 We work with surrounding Landowners to help identify and eradicate invasives on their own properties.

 Becoming a Bog Guardian is easy and anyone can help!